ozyurtf/cpu-scheduler/README.md

 - And when the process is ready to be executed by the CPU, its state becomes **Ready**.
 - Lastly, when the process is terminated, the state becomes **Terminated**.

-In each one of these processes, there are too many information (e.g. process state, the priority of the process, program counter, pointers to memory, IO status information, etc.) that we have to deal with.
+In addition to these states, processes deal with many other information (e.g. the priority of the process, program counter, pointers to memory, IO status information, etc.).

 Therefore, to be able to manage all the processes more easily, we can try to store all these information in a data structure.
-And then by using this data structure, we can manage the processes more easily.
+And then by using this data structure, we can manage processes more easily.

-So we call this data structure **Process Control Block (PCB)** and it is **created and managed by the operating system**.
+So we call this data structure **process control block (PCB)** and it is **created and managed by the operating system**.

-Let's say that there are two processes: process A and process B. And assume that CPU is currently executing the procss A. When the CPU switches from executing process A to executing process B, it would be very convenient to store all the information of the process A. Because through this way, process A can continue its execution from where it lefts off without losing any important data and its progress. **Process control blocks** are also very useful for this purpose.
-They help us to **save the execution context of the processes** during the **context switch**.
-And through this way the **operating system** can **support/manage multiple processes**.
+Let's say that there are two processes: process A and process B. And assume that CPU is currently executing the procss A.

+When the CPU switches from executing process A to executing process B, it would be very convenient to store all the information of the process A to somewhere.
+Because through this way, process A can continue its execution from where it lefts off without losing any important data and its progress.
+This is another place where **process control blocks** becomes very useful.
+Because they help us to **save the execution context of the processes** during the **context switch**.
+And through this way the **operating system** can **support/manage/deal with multiple processes**.

-Because **each process** has a **distinct process control block**, we can assign a unique ID to these processes, which we call **Process ID (PID)**.
+Because **each process** has a **distinct process control block**, we can assign a unique ID to these processes, which we call **process ID (PID)**.

 Process IDs are **handles** that are used to identify the processes.
 They help us to access the execution context of different processes.

 Handle in here means a reference to the resource and it is abstracted which means that it represents the resource in a way that it is not tied to the physical resource directly.
-And resources can be represented in an abstract way by using an integer, pointer, pointer to pointer, pointer to integer, string, etc.
+And the reference to the resource can be represented in an abstract way by using an integer, pointer, pointer to pointer, pointer to integer, string, etc.

-And we can **store** the **process ID** along with the **process control block** in a new data structure.
-We call this data structure **Process Table**.
+To bea able to access to the process control block of a process more easily, we can **store** the **process ID** along with the **process control block** in a new data structure.
+And we call this data structure **process table**.

-When we pass the process ID, the kernel will basically look at that process ID in the process table and verify whether you have the right to access the process control block or not.
-If you do, you will be able to access to the process control block.
+When we pass the process ID, the kernel will basically look at that process ID in the process table and verify whether we have the right to access to the process control block or not.
+If we do, we will be able to access to the process control block.

 In addition to the process table, the **operating system maintains some other tables** **(e.g., memory table, IO table, file table)** to be able to **manage** the **resources** properly **when** the **processes** are **being executed**.